Creamy Vegan Whipped Potatoes With Garlic and White Pepper

 I was a bit scared of white pepper for the longest time.
 Don't ask me why because I don't know—I think it might have been the price tag.
 It wasn't until about a year ago that I started using it in my cooking.

 I have to say that I have found it to be an interesting twist in some recipes, and I've really been enjoying experimenting with it.
 I find it has a bit more heat than black pepper, and it has a bit of muskiness, or earthiness, that can be really interesting.
-If you like to play around in the kitchen I definitely recommend giving it a chance.
+If you like to play around in the kitchen, I definitely recommend giving it a chance.
 I think it goes best in creamy recipes such as potatoes, avgolemono soup, or perhaps white chili, creamed cauliflower, etc.

 As with any recipe, you can absolutely tailor it to your liking.
 I prefer my potatoes to be pretty creamy, but you can use a hand masher if you like to have little bits of potato in it.
 I typically don't peel my potatoes because I like the little bit of texture that it lends, but if you like them to be really super creamy, by all means peel away!
-Do whatever makes you happy because after all, you are the one eating them!
+Do whatever makes you happy because, after all, you are the one eating them!

-- 2 pounds russett potatoes, 1-inch dice
+- 2 pounds russet potatoes, diced in 1-inch pieces

 - 3/4 cup vegan butter, I prefer "Melt"